 Can we see this behavior in Bali Safari Park?

 The protective behaviors of elephants are exhibited in the wild when danger is present.
 In Bali Safari Park, the elephants feel safe and go about their day without anxiety.
 However, you can still learn about the elephants’ unique social behavior and how they communicate with each other in our park.
-Book a Safari Journey directly from the site to learn more about these magnificent animals by personally checking them out up close.
+Book now directly from the site to learn more about these magnificent animals by personally checking them out up close.